Zoom on the Westinghouse WGen7500DFc

 Plug the ST Switch into one of your household 120V outlets, plug your appliances to the ST Switch, and connect the WGen7500DFc to the ST Switch via the special outlet and a 120V cord.
 The generator will automatically turn on when the power goes out, and automatically turn off when the power returns.

-The Westinghouse WGen7500DFc has the following dimensions: L27.2 x W26.1 x H26 in.
-In combination with its conventional, open frame design, they provide support and allow the generator to be raised above ground level.
-This type of design is ideal for tough environments and heavy outdoor use.
+The dimensions of the Westinghouse WGen7500DFc, which are L27.2 x W26.1 x H26 in, and its typical, open frame design provides stability and enables the generator to be raised above ground level.
+The design is ideal for rough environments and demanding outdoor use.

-While the generator is considered to be technically 'portable' (in the sense that you can move it), manually lifting and transporting it may be challenging, due to its high weight of 202.1 lbs.
+Even though this device may be technically portable (as in movable), manipulation and transportation without special equipment can be a challenge, as it weighs 202.1 pounds.
 Nevertheless, it can still be moved quite conveniently with the help of its wheel kit (⌀10") and its folding handle, once it is placed on the ground.

 The Westinghouse WGen7500DFc is EPA-approved and CARB-compliant.
-It can therefore be sold and purchased in all 50 states, including California.
+Therefore, its sale and purchase are permitted in all of the 50 states, including California.

 The Westinghouse WGen7500DFc versus other generators

 The following charts are provided to give you an idea of how some of the key specs of the Westinghouse WGen7500DFc compare to dual fuel generators of similar power (between 7000 and 8000 W).

 - Since the generator weighs in at a dry weight of 202.1 lbs, the Westinghouse WGen7500DFc belongs in the expected weight range for dual fuel devices which can produce between 7000 and 8000 rated watts.
 Regarding dry weight, one of the champions in the same power range is the Sportsman GEN85KIDF, with a dry weight of only 133 lbs.